QzhStarkInternational/Cooking_Prediction_Kaggle/README.md

 ## Submitted Files:

 - predictions_Made, predictions_Minute, predictions_Rate are files that predict whether the user cook the recipe, the time that the recipe consumes, and the rate of recipe that the user commented.
+Cooking_Prediction.ipynb is the main source code files that implement these recommendations.

 ****
 # Task 1